Information for Health Care Professionals

 - Double gloves will enable one to shed the outer gloves after intubation and minimize subsequent environmental contamination.

 - Avoid awake fiberoptic intubation unless specifically indicated.
-Droplets containing viral pathogens may become aerosolized during this procedure.
-Aerosolization generates smaller liquid particles that may become suspended in air currents, traverse filtration barriers, and inspired.
+This procedure may increase the likelihood of aerosolizing droplets containing viral pathogens.
+Aerosolization generates smaller liquid particles that may become suspended in air currents, traverse filtration barriers, and be inspired.

 - Consider a rapid sequence induction (RSI) in order to avoid manual ventilation of patient’s lungs and potential aerosolization.
 If manual ventilation is required, apply small tidal volumes.